Is

 First, think about the workplace.
 If you’re in an industrial setting, you might be exposed to dust, fumes, or chemicals.
 The permissible exposure limit helps employers set guidelines to keep those levels safe.
 It’s not just about compliance—it’s about protecting your health.

 In homes, it’s similar.
-Because of that, when you use cleaning products, paints, or even certain personal care items, understanding these limits can help you use them more safely.
+Also, when you use cleaning products, paints, or even certain personal care items, understanding these limits can help you use them more safely.
 It’s a reminder that even small exposures can add up over time.

 But it’s not all about avoiding exposure.
 Sometimes, exposure is unavoidable.
-In practice, that’s where understanding the limits becomes even more critical.
+Now, that’s where understanding the limits becomes even more critical.
 It gives you a framework to manage risk effectively.

 What You Should Know About Compliance